SAP/terraform-provider-btp/docs/resources/directory.md

 	 - `ENTITLEMENTS` Allows the assignment of a quota for services and applications to the directory from the global account quota for distribution to the subaccounts under this directory.
 	 - `AUTHORIZATIONS` Allows the assignment of users as administrators or viewers of this directory.
 You must apply this feature in combination with the `ENTITLEMENTS` feature.
 - `id` (String) The ID of the directory.
-- `labels` (Map of Set of String) Contains information about the labels assigned to a specified global account.
-Labels are represented in a JSON array of key-value pairs; each key has up to 10 corresponding values.
 - `last_modified` (String) The date and time the resource was last modified in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `state` (String) The current state of the directory.
 Possible values are:
 	 - `OK` The CRUD operation or series of operations completed successfully.